 - Play.
 She started right away.

 - Then switched the scene and kept going.
-As she placed the letters I labeled them and every now and then would ask which letter she liked best, which color she liked best and which was her favorite flower/ butterfly.
+As she placed the letters I labeled them.
+Every now and then would ask which letter she liked best, which color she liked best and which was her favorite flower/butterfly.
 Anything with polka dots was the verdict every time.

 Baby’s Alphabet by Jean Marzollo will appeal to your baby and toddler, we were given it as a gift and my son has loved it since about 9 months on.
-The photographs of other babies will keep your little one interested and you will be surprised how soon they will anticipate the next page, I know I was.
-Sadly our copy is now flying the friendly skies , we took it on a flight with us and forgot it on the plane.
-Hopefully someone with a baby finds it.
+The photographs of other babies will keep your little one interested.
+You will be surprised how soon they will anticipate the next page.
+I know I was!
+Sadly our copy is now flying the friendly skies.
+We took it on a flight with us and forgot it on the plane.
+Hopefully, someone with a baby finds it.

 The Sleepy Little Alphabet: A Bedtime Story from Alphabet Town by Judy Sierra is a great alphabet book.
-I couldn’t help myself, I read it to my son to the tune of Chicka Chicka Boom Boom .
-It is clearly it’s own book though.
-The alphabet is getting ready for bed and just like your little ones, these lowercase letters are pulling out all their tricks and antics to avoid bedtime.
+I couldn’t help myself, I read it to my son to the tune of Chicka Chicka Boom Boom.
+It is clearly its own book, though.
+The alphabet is getting ready for bed.
+But, just like your little ones, these lowercase letters are pulling out all their tricks and antics to avoid bedtime.
 Well almost all of them, z is more than happy to go to bed!
 It’s a sweet book that your kids can relate to and I like that it focuses on lowercase letters.